Samsung Galaxy Buds Pro review: The new best

 Samsung Galaxy Buds Pro Price & Availability

-The Samsung Galaxy Buds Pro are available to purchase as of January 15, 2020, starting at $200 at most retailers, though Samsung itself is chopping $50 off the price if you trade in an older pair of Samsung earbuds, or $30 off for any other brand.
+The Samsung Galaxy Buds Pro were available to purchase as of January 15, 2021, starting at $200 at most retailers.
+Since then, the price has fluctuated and is currently selling for $160 at most stores.

 The Buds Pro are available in three colors, including Phantom Black (seen here), Phantom Silver, and Phantom Violet.

-Note: This article was originally published in January 2021.
-It was updated in December 2021 with the following changes.